OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

    -  Call-by-reference

-   -  Call-by-copy-restore (also known as value-result, copy-in-copy-out)
+   -  Call-by-copy-restore (also known as value-result or copy-in-copy-out)

 -  Lazy evaluation (normal order) techniques.
 What these methods have in common is that the evaluation of the arguments passed in for a function's parameters is delayed until the argument is actually used in the execution of the function.